ut-ras/IGVC22-23/catkin_ws/src/sabertooth_rospy/README.md

 # sabertooth_rospy

-ROS node to control a diff-drive robot with a sabertooth motor controller with Teleop_twist_joy node Tested with Xbox 360, Logitech F310 controllers
+ROS node to control a diff-drive robot with a sabertooth motor controller.

 ### Downloading and Running
 ---